Oak Ridge National Laboratory: Energy

 The laboratory has a long history of energy research; nuclear reactor experiments have been conducted since the end of World War II in 1945.
-Because of the availability of reactors and high-performance computing resources an emphasis on improving the efficiency of nuclear reactors is present.
+Because of the availability of reactors and high-performance computing resources, an emphasis on improving the efficiency of nuclear reactors is present.
 The programs develop more efficient materials, more accurate simulations of aging reactor cores, sensors and controls as well as safety procedures for regulatory authorities.

-The Energy Efficiency and Electricity Technologies Program (EEETP) aims to improve air quality in the US and reduce dependence on foreign oil supplies.
-There are three key areas of research; electricity, manufacturing and mobility.
+The Energy Efficiency and Electricity Technologies Program aims to improve air quality in the US and reduce dependence on foreign oil supplies.
+There are three key areas of research: electricity, manufacturing and mobility.
 The electricity division focuses on reducing electricity consumption and finding alternative sources for production.
-Buildings, which account for 39% of US electricity consumption as of 2012, are a key area of research as the program aims to create affordable, carbon-neutral homes by 2020.
-Research also takes place into higher efficiency solar panels, geothermal electricity and heating, lower cost wind generators and the economic and environmental feasibility of potential hydro power plants.
+Buildings, which account for 39% of US electricity consumption as of 2012, are a key area of research as the program aims to create affordable, carbon-neutral homes.
+Research also takes place into higher efficiency solar panels, geothermal electricity and heating, lower cost wind generators, and the economic and environmental feasibility of potential hydro power plants.

-Fusion is another area with a history of research at ORNL, dating back to the 1950s.
-The Fusion Energy Division pursues short-term goals to develop components such as high temperature superconductors, high-speed hydrogen pellet injectors and suitable materials for future fusion research.
-Much research into the behaviour and maintenance of a plasma takes place at the Fusion Energy Division to further the understanding of plasma physics, a crucial area for developing a fusion power plant.
+The Fusion Energy Division pursues short-term goals to develop components such as high-temperature superconductors, high-speed hydrogen pellet injectors, and suitable materials for future fusion research.
+Much research into the behaviour and maintenance of plasma takes place at the Fusion Energy Division to further the understanding of plasma physics, a crucial area for developing a fusion power plant.
 The US ITER office is at ORNL with partners at Princeton Plasma Physics Laboratory and Savannah River National Laboratory.
 The US contribution to the ITER project is 9.1% which is expected to be in excess of US$1.6 billion throughout the contract.
+ORNL researchers participated in developing of an extensive research plan for the US-ITER collaboration detailed in 2022.

 Biology

-Oak Ridge National Laboratory's biological research covers genomics, computational biology, structural biology and bioinformatics.
+Biological research covers ecology, forestry, genomics, computational biology, structural biology and bioinformatics.
 The BioEnergy Program aims to improve the efficiency of all stages of the biofuel process to improve the energy security of the United States.
-The program aims to make genetic improvements to the potential biomass used, formulate methods for refineries that can accept a diverse range of fuels and to improve the efficiency of energy delivery both to power plants and end users.
+The program aims to make genetic improvements to the potential biomass used, formulate methods for refineries that can accept a diverse range of fuels, and to improve the efficiency of energy delivery both to power plants and end users.

 The Center for Molecular Biophysics conducts research into the behaviour of biological molecules in various conditions.
-The center hosts projects that examine cell walls for biofuel production, use neutron scattering to analyse protein folding and simulate the effect of catalysis on a conventional and quantum scale.
+The center hosts projects that examine cell walls for biofuel production, use neutron scattering to analyze protein folding, and simulate the effect of catalysis on a conventional and quantum scale.
+ORNL is home to a field site for the National Ecological Observatory Network (NEON), which has a field office nearby.
+The Department of Energy works closely with the Tennessee Wildlife Resources Agency out of ORNL to monitor forest ecology for the surrounding Appalachians & Cumberland Plateau Domain of NEON.